shyampurk/dogtracker/README.md

 Once the object storage api is created we have to follow few steps to upload and access the images in the object storage.

 ## Step 1 : Authenticating with Keystone,
-To interact with the service, you must authenticate your Object Storage instance with Keystone to obtain your URL Follow this  [Link](https://console.ng.bluemix.net/docs/services/ObjectStorage/os_authenticate.html) to do the process.
+To interact with the service, you must authenticate your Object Storage instance with Keystone to obtain your URL.
+Follow this  [Link](https://console.ng.bluemix.net/docs/services/ObjectStorage/os_authenticate.html) to do the process.
 You have to give your credentials to get authentication process done, this process will give you.